Psy.D. Frequently Asked Questions

 You may request transfer credit(s) for certain courses you have already completed, but, because of the nature of this training program, your time in the program will most likely not be substantially shortened.

 In addition to receiving grades on coursework and practica, students are engaged in other academic activities to facilitate professional development and assess readiness to progress through the program.
 Each year, students will receive an annual evaluation which will provide written feedback on their overall performance.
-Students also engage in an annual self-reflection assignment regarding skills, competencies, ethical decision-making, sensitivity to cultural and individual diversity, and other aspects of professional identity formation.
-Throughout the program, there are may important benchmarks that assess a student’s progression.
-One is successfully completing the three-phase Qualifying Examination, the second is completion of a scholarly integrative project, and the third is a year-long predoctoral, full-time internship.
+Students engage in assignments regarding skills, competencies, ethical decision-making, sensitivity to cultural and individual diversity, and other aspects of professional identity formation.
+Throughout the program, there are many important benchmarks that assess a student’s progression.
+One is successfully completing the Clinical Competency Qualifying Examination, the second is completion of a Doctoral Research Project, and the third is a year-long predoctoral, full-time internship.

 The program will cost $600.00 per credit hour, plus student fees.
 The number of credit hours varies from semester to semester between 9 and 12.
 The entire program is 114 credit hours over 5 years ($68,400).
 As of May 2022, the SUU President's Cabinet approved Graduate Assistant positions to all Psy.D.
 Students for the duration of the program.
 The GA position requires 20 hours of work per week, and comes with a full tuition waiver, and a $1,000 per month stipend.
 Students will still be responsible to pay for all relevant student fees.